Dynamical quantum ergodicity from energy level statistics: Cyclic permutations for typical systems

 where $\nu_0(\ptau) \equiv 0$, and $g_\ptau \equiv \sqrt{\vareps_C(\ptau, t_0)/[1-\vareps_C(\ptau,t_0)]}$.

 As a matter of nomenclature, we call the first term proportional to $\idop$ in Eq.~\eqref{eq:q_periodic_random} the ``periodic part'', and the remaining terms involving $\uc^m$ (orthogonal to the periodic part) the ``random part'', of time evolution.
-This is because the former becomes a term proportional to $\uc^\ptau$ in $\uh(\ptau t_0)$, while we expect the $\nu_m(\ptau)$ to generally (but not necessarily) look ``random''.
+This is because the former becomes a term proportional to $\uc^\ptau$ in $\uh(\ptau t_0)$ which is periodic in $\ptau$, while we expect the $\nu_m(\ptau)$ to generally (but not necessarily) look ``random''.
 In fact, (a subset of) the $\nu_m(\ptau)$ are directly related to the SFF of $\uh(\ptau t_0)$ within the subspace $\eshell_d$, via:

-and the expectation of randomness in the $\nu_m(\ptau)$ reflects the randomness in the SFF~\cite{PrangeSFF, SSS, KosProsen2018} (more precisely, particularly in the phases of $\Tr[\uh(t)]$).
+and the expectation of randomness in the $\nu_m(\ptau)$ reflects the randomness in the SFF ramp~\cite{PrangeSFF, SSS, KosProsen2018} (more precisely, particularly in the phases of $\Tr[\uh(t)]$).
 Additionally, $K(\ptau t_0)$ serves as a (rather weak) lower bound for the $\ptau$ step errors.
-In particular, $\vareps_C(\ptau; t_0) = O(1)$ if $K(\ptau t_0) = O(1)$, establishing the impossibility of finding cyclic permutations that are reasonably close to $\uh(t_0)$, when $t_0$ is in the early time slope regime of the SFF.
-To refine this bound, we will need a generic expression for the time dependence of $\vareps_C(\ptau; t_0)$, derived in the following subsection.
+In particular, $\vareps_C(\ptau, t_0) = O(1)$ if $K(\ptau t_0) = O(1)$, establishing the impossibility of finding cyclic permutations that are reasonably close to $\uh(t_0)$, when $t_0 \ll t_{\text{ramp}}$ i.e. in the early-time ``slope'' regime of the SFF.
+To refine this bound, we will need a generic expression for the $\ptau$-dependence of the right hand side, derived in the following subsection.